About The Client

 The Business Challenge

-The client was looking out to move its existing legacy applications to cloud as it was running higher bills and an outdated infrastructure.
-Started by moving legacy database from on-premise to cloud, setting up continuous integration and deployment pipeline and CloudLease service for virtual machines created on the cloud.
-The plan was to auto scale the solution to increase customer requests on specific events or day for their customers.
+The client was looking out to move its existing legacy applications to the cloud as it was running higher bills and outdated infrastructure.
+Starting with moving legacy database from on-premise to cloud, setting up continuous integration and deployment pipeline, and optimized management of virtual machines created on the cloud.
+The requirement was to auto-scale the solution to serve increased demand on specific events or days for their end customers.

-The client was already using Azure for its infrastructure setup and had a started moving applications to .Net Core for Linux deployments.
+The client was already using Azure for its infrastructure setup and had started moving applications to .Net Core for Linux deployments.
 Another requirement was to make the deployments on-demand.
-These were to be of multi-tenant SAS and dedicated deployment types.
+These deployments were planned to be multi-tenant SaaS as well as dedicated deployments.

-With limited in-house knowledge on Azure DevOps and .Net Core technologies, they also required some guidance on to make solutions horizontally scalable.
+With limited in-house knowledge on Azure DevOps and .Net Core technologies, they also required guidance to make the solutions scalable.